kellyrmilligan/react-route-transition-manager/README.md

 ## Wrap your App in the transition manager component

-in your top level component, wrap it's contents with transition manger like so...
+in your top level component, between react router and your app, wrap it's contents with transition manger like so...

 ```js
 import TransitionManager from 'react-route-transition-manager'